 While reading is not a substitute for other healthy habits like eating well, exercising, and avoiding smoking and excessive alcohol consumption, reading can be another practice to include in your daily routine to help you stay healthy.

 3) Reading supports healthy brain function.

 Nearly all brain growth occurs in the first five years of life.
 By the time a child turns three, approximately 85% of their brain’s structure has formed.
 Reading to a child for 20 minutes a day has been shown to have a positive, powerful impact on their brain during this crucial time of brain development.

-Later in life, reading can lower the risk of age-related cognitive decline.
+Later in life, reading can lower the risk of age-related cognitive decline and improve short-term memory.
 Multiple studies have shown that patients who engage in daily cognitive activities -- including solving math problems, doing crossword puzzles, and reading -- have fewer age-related brain changes that can lead to multiple forms of dementia.
 Another study found that people who did not engage in these mentally stimulating activities tended to decline 48% faster than their counterparts.

 4) Reading can improve mental health.